 In Fantastic Voyage (1966) a medical team was miniaturized in a submarine to microscopic size and injected into the blood stream of a human body, with the intent to localize a cancerous tumor (I think it was) somewhere in there and eradicate it.
 Now only 43 years later, instead of a submarine, they have come out with a “smart” pill (it’s called the iPill) that has been infused with computer circuitry along with medicine and programmed to target a specific malady in the body and fix it.
 Pretty amazing, huh?
 Fantastic, indeed!
 The fantasy films Christine (1983), The Love Bug (1969) and its sequels feature automobiles that are able to drive themselves.
 Well, now we actually do have a robotic car that drives itself.
 Is it scientific progress or demonic possession?
 We have also seen movies that feature cars that fly, and somebody has come out with an actual flying car!
 And do you remember Michael J. Fox’s Hover Board that figured prominently in the Back to the Future (1985-90) films?
 Well, that is now a reality as well.

 The creation of artificial intelligence is also an inevitable probability.
 If they haven’t already, someone could figure out how to make a computer think for itself, without human influence or control.
 And as all knowledge can always be used for evil, what if someone programs a machine or robot with their own nefarious agenda?
 Maybe that will turn out to be the Antichrist.
 It would be acting on its own, and it would be virtually impossible to stop it.
-You can’t kill it, because it’s not a living thing; it’s a machine.
-Remember the Terminator films?
-Also, Dan Brown’s Origin touches on this issue in a frightening way.
+You can’t kill it, because it’s not a living thing; it’s a machine and has a built-in anti-destruction feature.
+Remember the Terminator films or HAL in 2001: A Space Odyssey?
+Also, Dan Brown’s Origin touches on this issue in a disturbing way.
 What did I say about so-called science fiction’s not really being fiction?
 Those films, as well as Transcendence (2014), can be perceived as frightening cautionary tales, which I can only hope that the Powers-That-Be will take heed and govern themselves accordingly.
 I only hope to be long gone by the time all this comes to pass, if or when it ever does.

 The unicorn, for instance, at least the equine variety, does not seem all that incredible a creature.
 The reason that we don’t see any around today is because perhaps they have been rendered extinct, like the dodo and the mammoth.
 Unicorns still exist, however, in the true sense of the word, meaning “having one horn,” in the guise of the rhinoceros and narwhal, also known as the sea unicorn.

 Dying is a part of life and is the only thing in life that we all absolutely have to do.
 It used to be that the only things we had to do were to die and stay our color, but, of course, the latter is not true at all, as people are forever changing their real color all the time.
 Another life’s certainty is that we all have to pay taxes.
 But do we have to?
 If a person never received a pay check or never bought or owned anything, they would not be subject to income, sales or property taxes.
 It would be difficult to get through life that way, but it is possible, I suppose.
+I would think that the millions of homeless people all over the world, for instance, are able to avoid paying taxes altogether.
 As far as I know, no one has been able to conquer death completely.

 I was at a party once where a group of people were discussing dreams, and somebody asked if we dreamed in color or in black and white.
 Such a question would never occur to me because I naturally assumed that everybody dreamed in color, just as I always do.
 Apparently, that is not the case, and I learned that some people do dream in black and white.
 So, why would a person, dreaming in black and white, think that what they were dreaming could be real?
 That would be like watching a black and white movie.
 At least in color, the dream would seem more realistic.